-Handling claims caused by the consequences of severe ground frost involves a determination of whether the damaged
+Handling claims caused by the consequences of severe ground frost involves a determination of whether the damaged plantation has a minimal proliferation of plants quaranteeing a crop yield at an economically justified level.

 The claims handling methodology devised by PZU's employees in the spring of 2018 based on remote sensor imaging was used in claims handling on area of approximately 10 thousand square kilometers.
 The second phase of the measures undertaken in 2018 concerned underwriting the risk related to entering into insurance for the damages caused by the effects of severe ground frost.
 This phase was conducted in the autumn and pertained to an area of approximately 17 thousand square kilometers.
 The major advantage given by remote sensor methods is the sourcing of data for the entire are of the insured crops.
 The remote sensor method features objectivity and makes it possible to source the data required to calculate the indemnity quickly for a large geographical area.
 PZU is working on utilizing satellite pictures in crop claims handling processes.
 This methodology is subject to constant improvements and there are plans to utilize it on a broader scale.